Construction of polar codes for arbitrary discrete memoryless channels: No-Loss Alphabet Reduction

 Consider the construction of $q$-ary polar codes for channels with input alphabet $q\ge 2.$ Since $I(W)=\log q-H(X|Y),$ to construct polar codes it suffices to track the values of $H(X|Y)$ for the transformed channels.
 Keeping in mind that $H(X|Y)=E(-\log P_{X|Y}(X|Y)),$ let us write the polarizing transformation in terms of the reverse channel $P_{X|Y}:$

 If $P_X$ is uniform, both $P^+_X$ and $P^-_X$ are also uniform.
-Consequently, the transformation \eqref{minustrans} is the same as \eqref{eq:+q}-\eqref{eq:-q} under the uniform prior distributions.
-Throughout this section we will calculate the transformation of probability distributions using \eqref{minustrans} instead of \eqref{eq:+q}-\eqref{eq:-q} since we rely on the posterior distributions to merge symbols.
+For this reason, the posterior distributions $P_{X|Y^-}^{-}$ and $P_{X|Y^+}^{+ }$ defined in \eqref{minustrans} are equal to the posterior distributions induced by the channels $W^-$ and $W^+$ defined in \textcolor{black}{\eqref{eq:+q}--\eqref{eq:-q}} respectively, under the uniform prior distributions.
+Throughout this section we will calculate the transformation of probability distributions using \eqref{minustrans} instead of \eqref{eq:+q}--\eqref{eq:-q} since we rely on the posterior distributions to merge symbols.